nareshr8/Machine-Learning-A-Z-Templates/README.md

 # Machine-Learning-A-Z-Templates
-Machine Learning Templates for Various Classifications
+Machine Learning Templates for Various Machine Learning Models.

+This may not include Neural Networks of any kind